fastify/fastify-reply-from/README.md

 ## Usage

-The following example set up two fastify servers and forward the request from one to the other.
+The following example set up two Fastify servers and forward the request from one to the other:

 ```js
 'use strict'